Unfortunately, sciatica and pregnancy often go hand-in-hand.

 According to Healthline, between 50-80% of women experience low back pain during pregnancy.
-Low back pain is often sciatica or associated with sciatica since symptoms include muscle tension, difficulty walking, sharp, shooting pain and pain along your buttocks, traveling down the back of your leg.
+Low back pain is often associated with sciatica symptoms, including muscle tension, difficulty walking, pain along your buttocks and pain that travels down the back of your leg.

-Many pregnant women experience this irritating shooting lower back and leg pain, resembling sciatica.
-The frequency of sciatica pain during pregnancy increases as the pregnancy progresses and is most common in the third trimester.
+Many pregnant women experience this irritating lower back and leg pain, resembling sciatica.
+The frequency of sciatica increases as the pregnancy progresses and is most common in the third trimester.